ArtyuiCraft/FuzionLaunch/README.md

 ### uploading a plugin to FuzionPlug

-to upload a plugin to [FuzionPlug](https://github.com/artyuiCraft/fuzionplug) you just need to add your plugin in a pull request and i will add it if it follows the plugin guidelines
+to upload a plugin to [FuzionPlug](https://github.com/artyuiCraft/fuzionplug) you just need to add your plugin in a pull request and I will add it if it follows the plugin guidelines

 #### plugin guidelines
 1. no nsfw content.
 2. should be a plugin for FuzionLaunch and not a plugin for another program.
 3. plugins should not perform any actions that compromise system security or violate user privacy.
-4. it can be anything from a game to just launching a app but nothing that does something against the rules.
+4. it can be anything from a game to just launching an app but nothing that does something against the rules.